Medication Therapy Management

 As part of your medication review, the pharmacist will:

-• Go over the medicines you are currently taking
+• Go over the medicines you currently take

 • Check to see if your medicines are safe for you